web-genie-ai/subnet-client/README.md

-# BTCopilot Subnet Interface
+# WebGenieAI Subnet Interface

-This is a interface for BTCopilot Subnet.
+This is a interface for WebGenieAI Subnet.

 ## Installation
-Follow these steps to install the BTCopilot Subnet Interface:
+Follow these steps to install the WebGenieAI Subnet Interface:

 1. Clone the repository: